valkey-io/valkey-rfc/README.md

 * Rationale.
 Why certain design decisions have been made.
 Comparisons with similar features in other projects.
 * Specification.
 A more detailed description of the feature.
-* Links to related issues and PRs on this and other repos.
+* Links to related material such as issues, pull requests, papers, or other references.